RachelCarroll2018/Credit-Card-Transactions-using-SQL/README.md

 # Credit-Card-Transactions-using-SQL

-### Some fraudsters hack a credit card by making several small transactions

-How can we isolate transactions of each cardholder to show small transactions?<br />
+Some fraudsters hack a credit card by making several small transactions, how can we isolate transactions of each cardholder to show small transactions?<br />
 SELECT *<br />
 FROM transactions_2<br />
 WHERE amount < 2;<br />